parfitt/regional-fes/2020-FES/data/README.md

 * [colours.csv](colours.csv) - this is used to define the colours used for lines on the graphs.
 * [graphs.pl](graphs.pl) - Perl code that generates the graphs and tables.
 It will need to be re-run if the graph data are updated.
-* [gridsupplypoints2countries.json](gridsupplypoints2countries.json) - how Grid Supply Points split between Countries (England, Scotland and Wales).
+* [gridsupplypoints2nuts1.json](gridsupplypoints2nuts1.json) - how Grid Supply Points split between NUTS1 regions.
 Can include partial splits but must sum to 1.

 ## Sub-directories